Christoph16478/iq/iq_java.md

 ----

 **Why is synchronization necessary?
-Explain with the help of a relevant example.**
+Explain with the help of a relevant example?**

 Java allows multiple threads to execute.
 They may be accessing the same variable or object.
 Synchronization helps to execute threads one after another.
 It is important as it helps to execute all concurrent threads while being in sync.
 It prevents memory consistency errors due to access to shared memory.
 An example of synchronization code is-